CarterYin/C3VG/README.md

 ## Models & Results

 Note: Due to the unavailability of the original paper’s pretrained weights, we retrained an additional version.
 The results may exhibit slight variations compared to those reported in the original paper.
-For reference, we also provide the original [training logs](https://seunic-my.sharepoint.cn/:u:/g/personal/230238525_seu_edu_cn/EevQmBrMImBDnzMPbDVo7foBRdFVmYNMRJwI0xYvtj9MtA?e=y4gz9j) from the paper’s authors.
+For reference, we also provide the paper's [training logs](https://seunic-my.sharepoint.cn/:u:/g/personal/230238525_seu_edu_cn/EevQmBrMImBDnzMPbDVo7foBRdFVmYNMRJwI0xYvtj9MtA?e=y4gz9j).

 ### Models